-If you are a smoker and have decided on quitting smoking, congratulations!
+Are you still smoking in 2017?
+It’s time to butt out of this nasty habit for good.
 Quitting smoking is one of the best possible things you can do for your health and for the health of those around you.
-The following is a ten-year timeline of what happens when you quit smoking.
+The following is a 10-year timeline of what happens to your body when you quit smoking.

-Health benefits start nearly immediately after your last cigarette.
-Within just twenty minutes of that last puff, your heart rate begins to slow and return to a normal pace.
+Your health improves almost immediately after your last cigarette.
+Within just 20 minutes of that last puff, your heart rate begins to slow and return to a normal pace.

 - Tension, anxiety or frustration